 Thanks again!” —Ariela

-No Knead Revisited – A Three Year Check Up It’s been over 3 years since the original New York Times no knead bread recipe was published.
-That’s also about the same time Breadtopia was born.
-By far the most common difficulty people write or call in about is with the dough being too wet to handle at the end of the long first proofing period and also when it’s time to place the dough into a covered vessel to bake at the end of the second rise.
-When you run into this, there’s not a whole lot you can do about it other than attempt to follow through on the instructions and ultimately wrest the dough into your heated baker and into the oven.
+No Knead Revisited – Many years have passed since the original New York Times no knead bread recipe was published… and when Breadtopia was born, by the way.
+By far the most common difficulty people experience is with the dough being too wet to handle at the end of the long first proofing period and also not knowing when it’s time to place the dough into a covered vessel to bake at the end of the second rise.
+When you run into this “too wet” issue, there’s not a whole lot you can do about it other than attempt to follow through on the instructions and ultimately wrest the dough into your heated baker and into the oven.
 Your “mistake” may turn out better than you expected and if nothing else, you’ll learn from it.
 The next time around you can do one or a combination of a couple things differently.

 - Add more flour and or use less water than you did the first time.
 Dough has a way of getting more slack as it sits for many hours so if you start off with the dough being a little stiffer than you think it should be, that’s fine and maybe it’ll be easier to handle later.